-When thinking about what manufacturing looks like, most people envision sparks flying, metal clanking and fires blazing.
-This isn’t too far off the mark since metals have been used for bonding joints together to build larger, sturdier and more stable structures since before the first Industrial Revolution, making these processes the cornerstone of manufacturing.
-We’re on the cusp of what many are calling the Fourth Industrial Revolution (4IR) and creating strong joints between metals is still at the forefront of production for many, many industries.
+When thinking about what manufacturing looks like, most people envision sparks flying, metal clanking, and fires blazing.
+This isn’t too far off the mark since metals have been used for bonding joints together to build larger, sturdier, and more stable structures since before the first Industrial Revolution, making these processes the cornerstone of manufacturing.
+We’re on the cusp of what many are calling the Fourth Industrial Revolution (4IR), and creating strong joints between metals is still at the forefront of production for many, many industries.

 Brazing is a relatively simple and effective way to form a powerful and resilient bond, especially if you have dissimilar metals to assemble.
 Brazing utilizes a filler metal that is heated to its melting point and spread over two metal pieces at a joint.
 The filler metal (brazing alloy) has a lower melting point than the base metals being joined, so the molten alloy can flow over the adjoining metals to create a seamless bond when the metal hardens again.

 Among the many ways to create joints between metal materials, brazing is one of the most widely used in the production of heat exchangers.
-Heat exchangers are typically built by bonding several metal plates and/or metal tubing together to decrease the temperature of liquid flowing through them for cooling of large electronics assemblies at data centers, medical equipment used for CT and CAT scans, automotive engine cooling and HVAC cooling.
+Heat exchangers are typically built by bonding several metal plates and/or metal tubing together to decrease the temperature of the liquid flowing through them for cooling of large electronics assemblies at data centers, medical equipment used for CT and CAT scans, automotive engine cooling, and HVAC cooling.
 Brazing is also a common way that metallurgists make fine jewelry.

 In order for brazing to work properly, the base metals need to have a level of cleanliness that allows the filler metal to flow freely over them without any interference.
 Achieving this cleanliness means the metals go through a preparation process before the brazing can commence.